 Also, SWS is when your brain consolidates memory, helping with learning and cognitive function.

-Missing out on SWS deep sleep not only impacts memory, learning, immune function and physical recovery, but research is showing that lack of deep sleep contributes to reduced insulin sensitivity, psychiatric disorders and insomnia.
+Missing out on SWS not only impacts memory, learning, immune function and physical recovery, but research is showing that lack of deep sleep contributes to reduced insulin sensitivity, psychiatric disorders and insomnia.

-Deep sleep, in a nut shell, is needed for rest and restorative—both on a physical and mental front.
-Without deep sleep you're not reaping the essential benefits of sleep.
-Plus you wake feeling tried in the morning.
+Deep sleep, in a nutshell, is needed for rest and restorative—both on a physical and mental front.
+Without deep sleep, you're not reaping the essential benefits of sleep.
+Plus you wake up feeling tired in the morning.

 How much deep sleep is needed?
 Typically, deep sleep makes up around 0–35% of your total sleep time.
-But most adults spend 10–25% of their sleep in deep sleep.
+Most adults spend 10–25% of their sleep in deep sleep.